Tevy-B/CMSC140/index.md

 Introduces programming and problem solving using a contemporary programming language.
 Topics include principles of procedural programming, software development and debugging techniques, control structures, data types, functions, one-dimensional arrays, and file processing.

 ## Take-Aways
-Upon completing this course, I had learned to:
+Upon completing this course, I had learned how to use C++ programming language to:
 - Demonstrate the ability to design, write, test, and debug computer programs using procedural techniques
 - Demonstrate the basic syntax and expressions of the programming language in use.
 - Select and apply the appropriate control structure.